Nstamour-art/XogotDocs/Documentation.docc/Importing Assets.md

 2. Tap the **three dots (“...”)** at the top of the Xogot app.
 3. Select **“Split View”** from the options that appear.
 4. Choose the **Files App** (or another app containing the asset) from the list of available apps to open it side-by-side with Xogot.
-5. To ensure you have a target for dragging, tap the **Sow sidebar button in the upper left** of the Xogot interface and ensure that the **Files Pad** is visible.
+5. To ensure you have a target for dragging, tap the **Show sidebar button in the upper left** of the Xogot interface and ensure that the **Files Pad** is visible.

 ## Importing 3D Models